Preventing Chimney Fires

 Evidence of smoke escaping through mortar joints of masonry or tile liners

-If you think a chimney fire has occurred, call a CSIA Certified Chimney Sweep for a professional evaluation.
-If your suspicions are confirmed, a certified sweep will be able to make recommendations about how to bring the system back into compliance with safety standards.
+If you think a chimney fire has occurred, call a WETT certified chimney sweep for a professional evaluation.
+If your suspicions are confirmed, a certified sweep will be able to make recommendations about how to bring the system back into compliance within safety standards.
 Depending on the situation, you might need a few flue tiles replaced, a new liner system installed or an entire chimney rebuilt.
 Each situation is unique and will dictate its own solution.

 Clean chimneys don’t catch fire.
-Make sure a CSIA Certified Chimney Sweep inspects your solid fuel venting system annually, and cleans and repairs it whenever needed.
+Make sure a WETT certified chimney sweep inspects your solid fuel venting system, sweeping and repairing it whenever needed.
 Your sweep may have other maintenance recommendations depending on how you use your fireplace or stove.
-CSIA recommends that you call on CSIA Certified Chimney Sweeps, since they are regularly tested on their understanding of the complexities of chimney and venting systems.